 You can get 24/7 professional alarm monitoring service wherein a third-party company will be monitoring your alarms so that they could act whenever any of your smoke, frost, fire, or burglary alarms are triggered.

-The Standard plan would cost you $15 a month for the monitoring service and cellular connection, while the Interactive plan, which costs $25, gives you the monitoring service, cellular connection, remote controls, and SMS or e-mail alerts.
+The Standard monitoring plan would cost you $15 a month for the monitoring service and cellular connection, while the Interactive plan, which costs $25, gives you the monitoring service, cellular connection, remote controls, and SMS or e-mail alerts.

 The good thing about these is that you can cancel anytime you want and not have to worry about any contract.